Jordan-Pierce/CoralNet-Toolbox/README.md

 - `Semantic Segmentation`: Create a FCN to perform semantic segmentation
 - `Clean`: Use `CleanLab.ai` to identify potentially incorrectly labeled patches
 - `GAN`: Synthesize samples using generative AI
+- `GPT`: LLMs for QA of annotation dataframes, plot visualizations

 #### **How to use**
 To use these tools, you should have access to the CoralNet platform.
 Once you have an account,